ADHD · Mind

 The Dopamine Menu: A Pre-Decided Stimulation Plan for ADHD Brains (With 45 Ideas)

 Twenty free minutes, and the phone wins again.
-Not because scrolling is good, but because it's the only option that requires zero decisions.
+Not because scrolling is good, but because it's the only option that asks nothing of you.
 A dopamine menu fixes the decision, not the dopamine.

 https://taskcoach.ai/blog/dopamine-menu-adhd/

-You finish a task, or you can't start one, and your brain sends up the flare it always sends: I need something.
+You get twenty free minutes, and somehow the phone still wins.
+Your brain finishes a task, or refuses to start one, and sends up the same flare it always sends: I need something.
 Something interesting, something now.
-You know from experience that scrolling won't actually deliver, that you'll surface 40 minutes later feeling worse, but in the moment, the phone is the only option that requires zero decisions.
-So the phone wins.
+You already know scrolling won't deliver, that you'll surface forty minutes later feeling worse than when you sat down.
+You do it anyway, because in the moment, the phone is the only option that asks nothing of you.
+Zero decisions required.
+So it wins.
 Again.

-If that sounds almost insultingly simple, hold on.
-The reason it works for ADHD brains is specific, and so is the way to build one that you'll actually use.
+If that sounds almost insultingly simple, stay with it.
+The reason a menu works specifically for ADHD brains is concrete, not just intuitive, and so is the process for building one you'll actually use.

-The restaurant metaphor isn't decoration; it's the operating system.
-A real menu solves a real problem: you're hungry now, and a menu converts an open-ended question ("what do I want?") into a bounded choice ("which of these six things?").
-The dopamine menu does the same for stimulation:
+The restaurant metaphor isn't just cute branding.
+It's the whole mechanism.
+A real menu solves a real problem: you're hungry right now, and instead of facing the open-ended question "what do I want to eat," you're choosing from a short list someone already narrowed down for you.
+A dopamine menu does the same job for stimulation:

 • Appetizers: 2 to 5 minutes, minimal setup.
 For transitions, waits, and micro-slumps.